NIRVANALAN/LN3Diff/README.md

 ## :mega: Updates

+[11/2024] Check our new work, [**GaussianAnything**](https://github.com/NIRVANALAN/GaussianAnything), that resolves some key limitations of LN3Diff and supports high-quality and editable surfel Gaussians through a cascaded native 3D diffusion pipeline.

 [10/2024] Further organize the code and support loading checkpoint directly from huggingface.

 [08/2024] We have released the ZeroGPU huggingface demo on I23D, please check it on the [Gradio space](https://huggingface.co/spaces/yslan/LN3Diff_I23D).
 For local run, simply run ```bash shell_scripts/final_release/inference/gradio_sample_obajverse_i23d_dit.sh```.